voliva/safe-decimal/article.md

 [BigDecimal](https://crates.io/crates/bigdecimal) is a rust library for Arbitrary-precision decimal numbers.
 Internally uses a BigInt to store as many decimals as needed.

-The first advantage SafeDecimal (using two floats) has against this kind of library is from a bug I faced when I divided a number (currency) by a factor (exchange rate) which was inverted in another place of the code.
+The first advantage SafeDecimal has against this kind of library is from a bug I faced when I divided a number (currency) by a factor (exchange rate) which was inverted in another place of the code.

 Let's imagine 0.6 as a rate, and 9 as a currency value: